Last Updated on

 Last Updated on May 20, 2019 Congratulations and welcome to Radiology- The most sought after the branch in medicine.
 There are lots of things to learn in radiology.
 I am sure your friends must have discouraged you from taking up radiology, claiming it to be a “non-clinical” branch.
 But I am glad that you …

-Last Updated on July 6, 2019 The motive behind starting RadioGyan was to provide concise information to radiology residents and practitioners on specific topics which are often neglected during residency.
+Last Updated on October 6, 2019 The motive behind starting RadioGyan was to provide concise information to radiology residents and practitioners on specific topics which are often neglected during residency.
 The FRCR exam is one such topic.
-I have always had a lot of questions about the same and the lack of definite answers for …
+I have always had a lot of questions about the same and the lack of …

 Last Updated on November 4, 2018 MD/DNB/DMRD Radiology Practical Exams Questions compilation!
 Radiology Practical exams can be tricky, especially for DNB candidates.
 DNB candidates are usually allocated centers other than their own college/hospital.
 These can be conducted anywhere in India and the difficulty level depends on each center and the examiners that are going to conduct …

-Last Updated on May 13, 2019 There are a lot of free radiology resources online but before the exams, it is difficult to browse through all of them.
+Last Updated on August 22, 2019 Free Radiology Exam resources!
+There are a lot of free radiology resources online but before the exams, it is difficult to browse through all of them.
 Also, you might just end up surfing from one website to another without actually learning anything.
-A lot of FREE to share radiology notes are available which …
+A lot of FREE to share radiology …

 Last Updated on April 24, 2019 Tips and Tricks for DNB/MD Radiology Practical Exam Exams, in general, are tricky and the Indian system of evaluation is far from perfect.
 The same is true for the radiology practical exam and especially for NBE/DNB (National Board of Examination / Diplomate of National Board).
 Multiple in-training assessments are …